 By default, aXcelerate's own (SMTP) mail server will be used for messages sent throughout the system.
 Specifying a custom outgoing mail server will allow a particular mail server other than aXcelerate's to be used.

 Please be aware that the required settings will differ according to the mail server that you will be using.
 You will need to refer to the relevant help documentation and specific configuration settings of your mail service provider.
-Please contact your IT department for assistance in configuring these settings.
+Please contact your IT department or Website host for assistance in configuring these settings.

 - Set your Outgoing SMTP Server to Custom Mail Server